Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 + View

-When sourcing food processing equipment from ASEAN factories—whether in Vietnam, Thailand, Indonesia, or Malaysia—one recurring issue that surprises many global buyers is rust appearing on stainless steel pipes shortly after welding.
-This is not a sign of poor material quality, but rather a lack of proper post-weld treatment.
-Understanding why this happens and how passivation solves it is critical for importers who need to meet food safety standards, avoid shipment delays, and maintain long-term equipment reliability.
+When sourcing food processing equipment from factories in Southeast Asia—particularly in Vietnam, Thailand, Indonesia, and Malaysia—global buyers often face a puzzling defect: stainless steel piping that rusts shortly after welding.
+This issue is not a sign of substandard material, but a common consequence of improper post-weld surface treatment.
+Understanding why this happens and how passivation solves it is critical for ensuring product safety, compliance with international food hygiene standards, and long-term supplier reliability.

 Description